virgesmith/humanleague/README.md

 ![help](./doc/help.png)

+NB type stubs are generated using the `pybind11-stubgen` package, with some [manual corrections](./doc/type-stubs.md).

 ### Multidimensional integerisation

 Building on the `prob2IntFreq` function - which takes a discrete probability distribution and a count, and returns the closest integer population to the distribution that sums to the count - a multidimensional equivalent `integerise` is introduced.